13 Top-Rated Attractions & Things to Do in West Palm Beach

 As you drive up to the 1902 Georgian/Mediterranean mansion he called Whitehall, you'll know instantly that this is no ordinary museum.
 Upon completion of Whitehall, the New York Herald promptly called it the grandest mansion in the world.
-Indeed, with a telephone system, electric lighting, and central heating — and 22 bathrooms — it was possibly the most technologically-advanced home anywhere.
+Indeed, with a telephone system, electric lighting, and central heating — and 22 bathrooms — it was possibly the most technologically advanced home anywhere at the time.

 Address: South Dixie Highway (and nearby streets), West Palm Beach, Florida

 Official site: www.westpalmbeachantiques.com

 Where to Stay in West Palm Beach for Sightseeing

 When it comes to top-rated accommodations for sightseeing in West Palm Beach, visitors are spoiled for choice.
 Whether you're looking for a beach resort or a cheap hotel, here are our top recommendations of the best places to stay to suit your budget.

 - Luxury Hotels: The Four Seasons Resort Palm Beach is a great choice of luxury hotel, featuring the same great ocean views from its swimming pool and restaurant as it does from its chic rooms and suites (pet-friendly accommodations are available).